-Flat flex circuits are light weight, low profile, small outline cables designed to satisfy high density cabling applications.
+Flat flex cables are light weight, low profile, small outline cables designed to satisfy high density cabling applications.
 Their distinguishing factors include repeated dynamic flexing and the ability to fold into nearly any shape, evenly distributing stress especially when compared to traditional cabling.

-Flat flex circuits can be designed to hold any number of electrical components or simply as a connector between two circuits.
+Flat flex cables can be designed to hold any number of electrical components or simply as a connector between two circuits.
 Common industry applications include, but are not limited to: consumer electronics, telecommunications, medical, automotive, industrial and commercial.

 Flexible Circuit Technologies, a premier global supplier in design and production of

 Flexible Circuits, Rigid Flex, Flexible Heaters, Flat Flex Cables, Membrane Switches, Plastic Moldings, Assemblies, Product Module Builds to Complete Product Box Builds

 For more in depth information on Flat Flex, click on the links below: